Gongjie663746/CS247Project/README.md

 Tips:
 To change directory of training and testing data, go to `dataloader.py` block to change the directories. \
 Note that the test batch needs to be not more than 1/10 of the user.
-It can be set in the Parsing block
+It can be set in the Parsing block. \
+Note that some dependencies requires you to restart the runtime to be funtioning.
+Make sure all the code block and dependencies are loaded when you run.